shackletons-mints/ProjectWaveform/README.md

 Example AR scenes that use [AR Foundation 6.0](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@6.0/manual/index.html) and demonstrate its features.
 Each feature is used in a minimal sample scene with example code that you can modify or copy into your project.

-This sample project depends on four Unity packages:
+This sample project depends on four Unity packages :

 * [AR Foundation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@6.0/manual/index.html)
 * [Google ARCore XR Plug-in](https://docs.unity3d.com/Packages/com.unity.xr.arcore@6.0/manual/index.html) on Android